-To give you a little background, I recently graduated from Lawrence University in Appleton, WI., a small liberal arts college, with a major in Political Science and a minor in German.
-I was one class away from another minor in philosophy, but elected to take more economics instead.
-Since graduation I've extensively studied economics, finance, and monetary policy, especially as it relates to the banking industry.
-In college I focused on American History and politics, constitutional law, and rhetoric, though I also studied international relations, comparative politics, and was a model UN delegate.
+To give you a little background, I recently graduated from Lawrence University in Appleton, WI., a small liberal arts college, with a major in political science and a minor in German.
+Since graduation I've extensively studied economics, finance, and monetary policy and am pursuing master's degrees on economics and political science next fall.
+In college I focused on American history and politics, constitutional law, and rhetoric, though I also studied international relations, comparative politics, and was a model UN delegate.
 I also spent a semester in Freiburg, Germany studying the development and governance of the European Union.
-In college I wrote many, many, many 10-12 page essays as well as a 35 page independent study on rhetoric (and got A's on all of them) so I can definitely offer essay help all the way from conception to idea organization to proofreading.
+In college I wrote many, many, many 10-12 page essays as well as a 35 page independent study on rhetoric (and got A's on all of them), so I can definitely offer essay help all the way from conception to idea organization to proofreading.

-I'm kind of a politics geek if you can't already tell.
-I love the Constitution, the Bill of Rights, political rhetoric, and the history of ideas.
-But I'm also a musician.
-I actually started out in the conservatory as a Bass Performance major and played in various jazz ensembles and the wind ensemble, but eventually the social sciences won out over spending 10 hours a day in a 10' x 10' basement practice room.
+I'm also a musician.
+I actually started out in the conservatory as a bass performance major and played in various jazz ensembles and the wind ensemble, but eventually the social sciences won out over spending 10 hours a day in a 10' x 10' basement practice room.
 Before college I played bass in the MA jazz band, orchestra, wind ensemble, and the Woodside and Foothill jazz bands.
 I played percussion in the Woodside marching band and drums with the First Congregational Church, and had taken guitar lessons at Gelb for a few years.
 I teach all levels of bass, upright and electric, and beginning guitar and drums.
 I teach composition, reading and sight-reading, improv, and bow technique.
 Styles in include jazz (be-bop, big band, Latin), rock, funk, blues, and flamenco.

 I love to teach and hope one day to become a teacher or professor, so if I seem like the right person, then let's get started!